Doctor insights on:

 Infections are invasions of some other organism (fungus, bacteria, parasite) or viruses into places where they do not belong.
 For instance, we have normal gut bacteria that live within us without causing problems; however, when those penetrate the bowel wall and enter the bloodstream, ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

-- Can mold cause ear infections?
+- Can gingivitis cause bad breath?

-- Can ear infections cause hives?
+- Can gingivitis cause heart disease?

 - Can gingivitis cause tooth pain?

-- Can ear infection cause head pain?
+- Can an ear infection cause vomiting?

-- Can an ear infection cause meningitis?
+- Can ear infection cause tinnitus?